 This course covers 'classical mechanics'.
-The explanation for motion based on Newton's fundamental equation: $\sum \mathbf{F}i = m\mathbf{a}$, says that the total vector force determines a particle's acceleration.
 The word classical (in contrast to 'quantum' or 'relativistic') suggests we're mostly concerned with approximating the motion of 'normal' objects (e.g., the apples and planets considered by Newton).
-We'll begin with Newton's view of mechanics (PHILOSOPHIÆ NATURALIS PRINCIPIA MATHEMATICA-1687) and then develop the more powerful methods discovered by Joseph-Louis Lagrange (Mécanique analytique-1788) and William Rowan Hamilton (1833).
-While these FDP1 were limited to pencil-and-paper solutions ('analytical solutions') you'll be solving some problems using the computer program Mathematica ('computational solutions').
+We'll begin with Newton's view of mechanics (PHILOSOPHIÆ NATURALIS PRINCIPIA MATHEMATICA-1687).
+Newton's fundamental equation: $\sum \mathbf{F}i = m\mathbf{a}$, says that the total vector force determines/causes a particle's acceleration and then from the acceleration (and some calculus) the particle's path can be determined.
+We'll then develop the more powerful (but mathematically equivalent) methods discovered by Joseph-Louis Lagrange (Mécanique analytique-1788) and William Rowan Hamilton (1833).
+Either way the result of applying the physics will be a differential equation.
+While these FDP1 were limited to pencil-and-paper solutions ('analytical' solutions) you'll be solving many differential equations using the computer program Mathematica ('computational' or 'numerical' solutions).